ChrisEssery/group-project/Portfolio/UX_Design.md

   *"I expect the group to embrace the project using the Agile methodology, and that the group listen to the stakeholders throughout the build.
 I also expect the games to be presented in a clear way and are challenging enough to push the residents.
 It would also be very useful to have multiplayer and video chat functionality."*

-As with the other stakeholders, tailoring the design of the product to meet these expectations would be beneficial to our stakeholders' interaction with and experience of the product.
+As with the above-mentioned stakeholders, tailoring the design of the product to meet these expectations will be beneficial to our stakeholders' interaction with and experience of the NotSoBored Games application.

 ## Wireframes and interaction flow diagrams

-Some of the main user stories are represented in the use case diagram below.
+Using the stakeholder stories we now can create a use case diagram in which the main user stories are depicted in a graphical representation of their interactions with our system.
 As you can see, there are also two product manager stories both of which are linked to the user stories.
 These stories include creating an account, playing multiplayer games, viewing your profile, game history, leaderboard, and friend list.
 This set of stories helped signpost us towards our end prototype, and offered a logical oder of tasks and features to prioritise.

 <div align="center">